 A week later I met with Tim at his office.
-Tim wasn’t happy how the coaching idea was presented to him (“they want to fix me”).
-He opened up about his frustrations with his boss who “doesn’t seem to fully grasp my major contributions.”
-He also shared that didn’t really have the time for a coaching engagement given the many other important things on his plate.
-Tim added that didn’t believe in 360 assessment because “people are biased.”
+From the get go Tim shared he was not happy about how the coaching idea was presented to him (“they want to fix me”).
+He opened up about his frustrations with his boss who “doesn’t seem to fully grasp my major contributions to the company.”
+He also shared that he wasn’t sure he had the time for coaching given the many other important things on his plate.
+He added that didn’t believe in 360 assessment because “people are biased here.”
 Many of his peers grew through the rank and, according to Tim, they didn’t look kindly at his ivy-league credentials.

-- The Leader’s Manager & the Organization – I look at two things here.
-First, is the organizational sincerely looking to invest in the Leader or is the coaching considered remedial where the the Leader must show progress or face negative consequences?
-Are the stakeholders around the Leader want to see him/her succeed?
-Marshall Goldsmith, one of the world’s most accomplished executive coaches, offers an interesting perspective in this regard.
-Over his many years of coaching experience he learned that a hard-working, motivating client is more important than a brilliant coach and that involving key stakeholders in the Leader’s organization trumps everything else.
-Second, I look at whether the organization has realistic expectations from the Leader in terms of speed and scope of change.
+- MANAGEMENT SUPPORT – I look at two things here.
+First, is the organization sincerely interested in investing in the Leader or do they consider the coaching remedial where the Leader by large has been “written-off” by the company?
+Marshall Goldsmith offers an interesting perspective.
+Over his many years of coaching experience he learned that a hard-working, motivated client is more important than a brilliant coach and that involving key stakeholders in the Leader’s organization trumps everything else.
+So having stakeholders around the Leader who want to see him/her succeed is an important factor in the overall coaching success.
+Second, I look at whether the organization has realistic expectations from the Leader in terms of speed/scope of change and whether there is an alignment between the organization & the Leader on developmental areas.
 Real change is not easy and organizational support is key.
-The Coach can play an important role here as an advocate for the Leader, pushing back if the organization identifies too many goals for the Leader and doesn’t allow him/her to “own” their goals.
-Research has shown that the key reasons why Leaders do not “stick with” their action plan is lack of ownership, over-commitment and too many goals.
+The Coach can play an important role here as an advocate for the Leader, so that he/she will have the final say on both, choosing their developmental goals and crafting a realistic action plan.

 To sum up, executive coaching engagements can and often do produce significant and sustainable results if the right ingredients are in place.
-Reflecting back on Tim, my assessment of his lack of readiness for coaching was not a blank statement about his general suitability for executive coaching.
+Reflecting back on Tim, my assessment of his (lack of) readiness for coaching was not a blank statement about his general suitability for executive coaching.
 At another time and place Tim could become a good candidate for coaching if/when the above ingredients are present.